pongpisit/cloudflare-zero-trust-workshop/docs/01-prerequisites.md

 ### 3.2 (Optional) Add Identity Provider

-For production environments, you can integrate with:
+> 💡 **3rd Party Integration:** For production environments, you can integrate with external identity providers.
+This is optional for the workshop.

+Supported identity providers:
 - Microsoft Azure AD / Entra ID
 - Google Workspace
 - Okta
 - OneLogin
+- SAML 2.0 providers
 - And many more

 **Go to:** Integrations > Identity providers > Add new identity provider